This post is a little

 We are all different.
 10 people can be the exact same age, use the exact same products yet their skins look entirely different.
 Everything from your genes, to your gut flora, birth control and what you eat can have an impact on your skin.
 A new company Geneu, cofounded by a Duran Duran band member and the chief scientist of the Institute of Biomedical Engineering at Imperial College London, has become the first to analyse your DNA relating to skin ageing.
 Geneu then tailor-makes skincare containing the exact amounts of certain ingredients deemed most suitable for your particular genes and lifestyle.

 The service was previously only available at their Mayfair lab, however a pop-up has opened in Selfridges.
-It’s the ultimate in personalisation which is an ongoing trend so I predict it won’t be too long before we’re swabbing for DNA alongside buying our mascara in department store beauty halls and drugstores.
+It’s the ultimate in personalisation which is an ongoing trend so I predict it won’t be too long before we’re swabbing for DNA alongside buying our mascara.
+There’s a perception that green beauty is anti-science which I thoroughly refute (nature IS science) and can see the more innovative companies embracing scientific advances.

 #6 Anti Pollution Skincare